Studentidrettsforbundet/studentidrett-backend/README.md

 ### Dependencies

-Dependencies are stored in `requirements.txt`, and is installed automatically by Docker and manually by running `pip install -r requirements.txt`.
+Dependencies are stored in `requirements.txt`, and is installed automatically by Docker and can be manually installed by running `pip install -r requirements.txt`.

-After adding a new dependency, add it to `requirements.txt` in the proper subsection, or create a new fitting subsection. \
+After adding a new dependency to the project, add it to `requirements.txt` in the proper subsection, or create a new fitting subsection. \
 Running `pip freeze > requirements.txt` to update the dependency list will add many unnecessary packages and dependencies of dependencies, and should not be used.

 ## Installation and running locally